juliet29/svg2plan/README.md

       * Extract information about the relative adjacencies of the rooms
       * Try to resolve existing problems with the plan (eliminate holes and overlaps)
         * This is an iterative process (that should complete in seconds), and less than 10 iterations are typically needed.
 If the process fails because it exceeds the max iterations, try splitting up the plan or using rectangles have more similar sizes.
+      * "Clean up" the floor plan by making sure the entire plan is rectangular.
     * Initialize some default door and window information
     * Invite you to note which adjacent edges should be part of the *connectivity graph*.
 I.e., which edge connections denote doors and windows.
 Having the actual floor plan open in order to see where the windows and doors are helps here!
 4. **Assign.** Once you have noted where doors and windows are, you can optionally run